 NUMBERS IN MATHS: SUMS, FRACTIONS, DECIMALS, SQUARED, SPECIAL NUMBERS AND LETTERS AS NUMBERS

-money and numbers
+money and numbers|

-But a lot of us do not know how to read them.
+In Maths we know a lot of symbols of sums such as +, -, x etc. But a lot of us do not know how to read them.
 In this simple subtopic I will describe it.

 + plus (and)